azorg/evt/README.md

 ```
 topic - event topic
-size - channel size of subscribers
+size - channel size of subscriber
 ```

 <a name="Bus.Topics"></a>